 Movement and Magic – You will move considerably slower when holding or casting a spell in every direction while running.
 Magic should feel like a truly powerful thing.
 For that reason, and because Fatality values Magic’s exhausting nature, not only is your movement penalized, you will also lose a small amount of Stamina when casting spells.

-This Stamina drain will happen only on the first moment of casting / starting to cast a spell, in order to simulate the physical strength required to summon such a force.
+This Stamina drain will happen only on the first moment of casting / starting to cast a spell, in order to simulate the physical strength required to summon it.
 As with the others, channeling spells (such as Flames, Sparks, etc) will drain your Stamina at first release only.
 From then on, they will only drain Magicka as usual.
 These changes were implemented not only so that you can really feel when your character makes use of their Arcane powers, but also because Magic becomes more powerful with all of Fatality’s tweaks to combat and damage, which balances out the movement penalty;

 NOTE: If you prefer faster movement while holding or casting a spell, download the Fatality Magic Movement Patch.
 This will overwrite Fatality’s Magic movement penalty and have your character run at roughly the same speed values we give to One handed and Two handed movement.
 You milk drinker.